GuideNepalWomenPropertyInheritancePersonal Finance

 Registering a property purchase in the wife's name reduces the registration fee meaningfully.
 The current concession structure (source):

-On a Rs 1 crore Kathmandu Valley plot, the metropolitan registration fee at 5.3% comes to Rs 5.3 lakh.
-The 25% concession on wife-name registration is Rs 1.325 lakh in cash.
-For a single woman buyer eligible for the stacked 10%, the saving is closer to Rs 1.85 lakh on the same transaction.
+On a Rs 1 crore Kathmandu Valley plot, the metropolitan registration fee at 5% comes to Rs 5 lakh, plus a 5% Bagmati Savyata Kosh surcharge on the fee (Rs 25,000) for a Rs 5.25 lakh buyer-side total.
+The 25% concession on wife-name registration applies to the Rs 5 lakh fee — a saving of Rs 1.25 lakh in cash (the surcharge is not discounted).
+For a single woman buyer eligible for the stacked 10% (35% total), the saving is closer to Rs 1.75 lakh on the same transaction.
 The full registration math is in the buying-land checklist and the capital gains tax post; the concession applies to the buyer side only, not the seller's CGT.
+Toggle it against your own property value on the stamp duty calculator.

 The flat Rs 100 conversion fee is the policy lever for couples who already own property in the husband's name alone.
 Converting existing single ownership to joint husband-wife ownership is essentially free, and it shifts both the legal status and the default registration record.
-Many couples who bought property pre-marriage or before reading Section 99 use this route to align registration with the law's default.
+Many couples who bought property pre-marriage or before reading Section 99 use this route to align registration with the law's default — one piece of the broader question of how couples in Nepal should manage money.

 The Malpot process for claiming a partition share